 Parents as Literacy Supporters This program provides guardians with the opportunity to engage with their preschoolers in a fun and supportive environment.
 Each session includes a meal, a chance for parents to ask questions and talk, activities and take home resources.
 Sessions are open to all preschoolers, Kindergartens, grade 1’s and their guardians.
 This program was funded by Literacy Alberni, Raise-A-Reader and Alberni Children First.

 Bamfield Community Literacy Plan This program receives funding to support literacy programs, which are then provided for the Bamfield and Anacla community by the BCSA.

 Here We Come Event is a collaborative effort between the BCSA, Paawats, School District 70 (Alberni), Vancouver Island Health Association, and many other service providers.
 The event is a preschool readiness screening and an introduction to the Bamfield Community School.

-Buddy Reads program runs throughout the school year.
+Buddy Reading program runs throughout the school year.
 Community members are invited to join students for half an hour of reading.
 This program has been a great success – bringing together adults and students to share, learn and enjoy literacy!
-Buddy Reads happens throughout the school year, Monday- Thursday.
+Buddy Reading happens throughout the school year, Monday- Thursday.